 Suddenly I found myself at a fork in the road, do I believe the Bible has no error even though I am staring at one?
 Or, do I discount the Bible entirely, believing those who say the Bible is inaccurate?

-In the end I chose to search for the truth rather than to believe there was error and discount it, thinking there must be a reason for this contradiction and after many hours of study, I found the answer.
+In the end I chose to search for the truth and not believe there was error and discount it, thinking there must be a reason for this contradiction and after many hours of study, I found the answer.

 Luke, in his gospel was writing to Gentiles.
 Their question about the Messiah would be, “Is He the promised one?”
 So Luke wrote the genealogy from King David through his other son Nathan, in which Mary was born.
 When Joseph married Mary, as was custom, he became the son of Eli.